Becoming Jane Austen Costume Challenge

 Napoléon’s wife, Joséphine de Beauharnais, was depicted in “Josephine de France” by Firmin Massot, 1812.

-At the same time the United States was trying to establish itself as new nation.
+At the same time, the United States was trying to establish itself as a new nation.
 Americans referred to the similar architectural and furniture styles as Federal Style.
 You can read about it HERE.
 But the style of fashion was still called Regency or Empire in the states.

 I began a board on Pinterest to pin my favorite images.

 “A Source of Admiration” by Edmund Blair Leighton (1852 -1922)

 So I am setting out on yet another costuming adventure.
 As of yet, there has been no commitment from Mr. Décor to recreate Mr. Darcy’s lake scene.